cosmasonyekwelu/cosmas-portfolio/README.md

 ## 🙏 Acknowledgements

-This portfolio was inspired by top-tier developer portfolio standards — focused on clarity, personality, and professionalism.
+This portfolio was inspired by top-tier developer portfolio standards, focused on clarity, personality, and professionalism.

 ---